tillchen/blog/_posts/2019-05-12-Python-notes-based-on-Python-Crash-Course.md

 6. Importing:

     ```python
-    from module_name import func_1, func_2, func_3 #importing multiple fucntions
+    from module_name import func_1, func_2, func_3 #importing multiple functions

     from module_name import func_1 as f #alias
     import module_name as m #alias
     from module_name import * #all functions
-    # We must import everthing at the beginning of each file
+    # We must import everything at the beginning of each file
     ```

 ## OOP